Steve Bieser: Coaching career

+High school and summer baseball

-After his last game as a player, Bieser has become a high school baseball coach at St. John Vianney High School, a private Catholic school in Kirkwood, Missouri.
-His squad won the state championship in 2004.
-His team has again claimed the state championship in 2006.
-As of 2009 Steve Bieser was 117–42 in 6 seasons with the Vianney Griffins.
+After his last game as a player, Bieser became a high school baseball coach at St. John Vianney High School, a private Catholic school in Kirkwood, Missouri.
+His squad won state championships in 2004 and 2006.
+As of 2009, Bieser was 117–42 in six seasons with the Vianney Griffins.
 Bieser also worked at the school as a math teacher.
-He left the position in 2010 for an assistant coaching position at Southeast Missouri State, where he was named the head coach prior to the 2013 season.
+He left the position in 2010 for an assistant coaching position at Southeast Missouri State.

 In 2009, Bieser was the manager of the Danville Dans, a team in the collegiate Prospect League.

-Bieser coached the Southeast Missouri State Redhawks from 2013–16, leading them to 3 consecutive first-place finishes in the Ohio Valley Conference.
+Southeast Missouri State

+Bieser was named head coach at Southeast Missouri State prior to the 2013 season.
+He led the Redhawks to three consecutive Ohio Valley Conference regular-season championships from 2014 to 2016.
+In 2016, Southeast Missouri State won the OVC tournament and advanced to the NCAA tournament.
+Bieser was named OVC Coach of the Year in 2014 and 2016.

+Missouri

 On June 30, 2016, the University of Missouri announced Bieser as its 14th baseball head coach, with a contract through 2021.

-In his first three seasons, 2017-2019, Missouri had a record of 103-65-1, and a conference record of 39-50-1, its best three-year period since joining the SEC in 2013.
+In his first three seasons, Missouri won 104 games, the most by any Missouri baseball coach in his first three seasons.

 In 2019, Missouri extended his contract through the 2024 season.

-On May 28, 2023, after 3 straight last place finishes in the SEC East, Missouri fired Bieser.
+On May 28, 2023, after three straight last-place finishes in the SEC East, Missouri fired Bieser.

+Jacksonville State

-On June 24, 2023, Bieser was named as the 8th head coach of Jacksonville State, replacing the retiring Jim Case.
+On June 24, 2023, Bieser was named the eighth head coach of Jacksonville State, replacing the retiring Jim Case.

+In 2026, Bieser led Jacksonville State to the Conference USA regular-season championship and tournament championship.
+The Gamecocks defeated Liberty 10–0 in the C-USA tournament championship game and advanced to an NCAA Regional final.
+Bieser was named the 2026 Keith LeClair Conference USA Coach of the Year.

+Grand Canyon

+On June 2, 2026, Bieser was named the head baseball coach at Grand Canyon University.